 I'Jaz Ja'ciel

 Multimedia ReporterI'Jaz Ja'ciel is an investigative reporter and a Buffalo, N.Y. native.
 She re-joined the Buffalo Toronto Public Media NPR newsroom in February 2026, having begun her career in journalism at BTPM NPR in 2019 as a weekend anchor.
-Ja'ciel later reported for Spectrum News 1 Buffalo and Investigative Post before.
+Ja'ciel later reported for Spectrum News 1 Buffalo and Investigative Post.

 Additionally, she serves as president of the National Association of Black Journalists’ Buffalo chapter, a title she has held since 2023.